pmjones/php-styler/README-ARCHITECTURE.md

 ### Splitter

-The `Splitter` handles line-length enforcement:
+The `Splitter` handles line-length enforcement and blank line insertion:

 1. For each line, check if it exceeds `lineLen`.
 2. If so, find `TSplit` tokens and group them by priority.